markbastian/partsbin/README.md

 ;(stop sys)
 ```

+### partsbin.middleware
-The second ns I provide, `partsbin.middleware`, provides an elegant and simple solution to the problem of making components available to your web handlers.
+The second ns I provide, `partsbin.middleware`, provides an elegant and simple solution to the problem of making components available to your handlers.

-The typical web handler always boils down to something like this (be it hand-rolled, compojure, or reitit):
+As an example, the typical web handler always boils down to something like this (be it hand-rolled, compojure, or reitit):

 ```
 ;Simple hand-rolled handler